bytedance/OpenMM-Python-Force/doc/api.md

     Add a keyword argument in addition to the default coordinate argument.

     Currently supported kwargs:
-    - cell: torch.Tensor of shape (3,3), representing [ax,ay,az,bx,by,bz,cx,cy,cz] when reshaped to (9,).
+    - cell (shape (3,3)): Representing [ax,ay,az,bx,by,bz,cx,cy,cz] when reshaped to (9,).
-    - includeForces (bool): If the underlying callable supports energy-only calculations, using this kwarg to skip the computation of forces or gradients.
+    - includeForces (bool): If the underlying callable supports energy-only calculations, using this kwarg to allow OpenMM to skip the computation of forces or gradients at its discretion.
     """
 ```